Traveling to Italy during Covid-19: What you need to know before you go - KION546

 What’s the Covid-19 situation?

 As the first hit European country, Italy has been through a lot.
 However, a strict lockdown brought things under control and it held out against a second wave for longer than its European neighbors.
 However, cases started rising in September and spiking sharply in October.
-It holds Europe’s second highest death toll (after the UK), with over 2.2 million infections and 77,000 deaths as of January 8.
+It holds Europe’s second highest death toll (after the UK), with over 2.2 million infections and over 80,000 deaths as of January 14.
+On January 13, Health Minister Roberto Speranza warned that the situation was deteriorating nationally.

 App Immuni uses Bluetooth to track contact with potential infection.